 Summary

 This bell peppers speed painting was a spontaneous still life experiment by Bart Carels.
-Captured in a short time-lapse video, it shows the fast, layered approach I use when working without an underdrawing — focusing on movement, color balance, and immediacy instead of fine detail.
-The painting features three peppers placed on a wooden surface and partially wrapped in transparent plastic, making it a fun play on texture, light, and shape.
+Captured in a short time-lapse video, it shows the fast, layered approach used when working without an underdrawing — focusing on movement, color balance, and immediacy instead of fine detail.
+The painting features three peppers placed on a wooden surface and partially wrapped in transparent plastic, making it a playful study of texture, light, and shape.

 Title: ‘Bell Peppers’